 In the Sports and Fitness Program, appropriate youth/adult ratios are maintained 100% of the time during all sports and fitness program operating hours.
 The adult/youth ratio is 1:15 at all times indoors and outdoors.
-Please consult youth director for additional information.
+Please consult the Youth Director for additional information.